KMCGamer/hive2lime/README.md

 Installation
 -------------
-There is no setup.py currently.
+There is no setup.py.
 You must copy the entire repo to a destination folder.

 1. `sudo git clone https://github.com/KMCGamer/hive2lime.git`
 2. Go through the configuration files and fill out the information.
-3. Set up a cronjob to run `hive2lime.py` based on your interval.
+3. Set up a cronjob to run hive2lime.py based on your interval.

 Lime Settings
 -------------